ManeeshCheema/HAC/README.md

 This is an implementation of Hierarchical Agglomerative clustering algorithm

-Single , Complete and Average Linkage have been implemented from scratch without using the Agglomerative Clustering model from Sklearn library
+Single , Complete and Average Linkage have been implemented from scratch

 Ward Linkage is also been  implemented using the sklearn library in the end